Why demand patterns matter

 | Midweek (Non-peak) | Wider start‑time options; easier permit or bay availability; more predictable routes outside school‑run peaks; better buffer to absorb minor delays. |

 Weekend clustering forces tighter crew changeovers.
-If a prior job overruns or parking is blocked, later starts slip, limiting options to re‑sequence tasks.
+If a prior job overruns or parking is blocked, later starts slip and there is less room to recover lost time.

-Fixed lease deadlines push many handovers into the same days.
-Building lifts and loading bays become scarce, creating queues and narrower loading windows.
+Fixed lease deadlines push many handovers into the same few days.
+Building lifts and loading bays become scarce, so even a small delay can ripple across the whole schedule.

-Course dates trigger mass check‑ins and check‑outs.
-Permit parking fills early, stairs and corridors get busier, and loading distances increase as close bays vanish.
+Course dates trigger concentrated check-ins and check-outs.
+Permit bays fill earlier, stairs and corridors get busier, and the easiest loading windows disappear quickly.

 Scenario A: Midweek, flexible window in a cul‑de‑sac with available visitor bays.
 Predictable routes and easy kerb access allow longer loading buffers and smooth lift sharing.